Darwin's Frogs and Midwife Toads: Facts and Reproduction

 Darwin's frogs are active during the day.
 They spend most of their time on land in the leaf litter around forest streams and bogs.
 They feed mainly on insects but eat other small invertebrates as well.
 Their colouration helps to camouflage them against the leaf litter and to protect them from predators.

-Darwin's frogs have a unique method of reproduction.
+Darwin's frogs have a unique and very interesting aspect to their reproduction.
 The female deposits about forty eggs on the leaf litter and then leaves.
 The male stays to fertilize and protect the eggs.
-After about three weeks, the tadpoles that have survived are moving inside the eggs.
-Just before they are ready to hatch, the male picks the eggs up with his tongue and guides them through slits linking his mouth to his vocal sac.
-The male's vocal sac can hold up to nineteen tadpoles.
-He doesn't vocalize while he is brooding the eggs.
+After about three weeks, the tadpoles that have survived move inside the eggs.
+Shortly before they are ready to hatch, the male picks the eggs up with his tongue and guides them through slits linking his mouth to his vocal sac.
+The vocal sac can hold up to nineteen tadpoles.
+The male doesn't vocalize while he is brooding the eggs.

 As the tadpoles develop, they frequently move around and cause the vocal sac to ripple.
 They feed on yolk from the egg and on a secretion produced by the male.
 Metamorphosis, the process in which a tadpole changes into a frog, takes place inside the vocal sac.
 The froglets are able to leave the sac around six to eight weeks after the eggs entered it.
 The male opens his mouth and the youngsters jump out.

-The Darwin's frog population is classified in the "vulnerable" category of the IUCN (International Union for Conservation of Nature) Red List.
-This list consists of seven categories denoting how close an animal population is to extinction.
-From the least serious state to the most serious state, the categories are Least Concern, Near Threatened, Vulnerable, Endangered, Critically Endangered, Extinct in the Wild and Extinct.
+The Darwin's frog population is classified in the "Endangered" category of the Red List established by the IUCN, or International Union for Conservation of Nature.
+The list consists of seven (or sometimes more) categories denoting how close an animal population is to extinction.
+From the least serious state to the most serious state, the categories are Least Concern, Near Threatened, Vulnerable, Endangered, Critically Endangered, Extinct in the Wild, and Extinct.